 Shell to write down assets again, taking cuts to more than US$22 billion

-In an update ahead of its fourth quarter results on February 4, Shell said the post-tax charge was due in part to impairments on its Appomattox field in the U.S. Gulf of Mexico, the closure of refineries and liquefied natural gas (LNG) contracts.
+In an update ahead of its fourth quarter results on Feb 4, Shell said the post-tax charge was due in part to impairments on its Appomattox field in the US Gulf of Mexico, the closure of refineries and liquefied natural gas (LNG) contracts.

 It said some charges involved in its restructuring would be recognised in 2021.